pghvlaans/yalpack/README.md

 Upgrade and downgrade tests were successful for acl and attr (10.1 stable and dev).

 As might be expected, the situation for glibc is more complicated.
-For yalpack-0.1.7, it was possible to move between glibc-2.32 and 2.33 on a 10.1 LFS (stable) system that had been built with glibc-2.32.
+For yalpack-0.1.7, it was possible to move between glibc-2.32 and 2.33 on a 10.1 LFS (stable) system that had been built with glibc-2.32, provided that no critical package built under glibc-2.33 was present at the time of downgrade.

 The 10.1 LFS dev system used for testing had been built with glibc-2.33; an attempted downgrade to 2.32 managed to install the files, but calls of cat, etc. relying on glibc-2.33 subsequently failed, resulting in the full installation process being incomplete.
 The system was bricked thereafter.